 Prognosis

-Generally, treatment of the underlying causes of azotemia has favorable outcomes.
-A remarkable feature of the kidneys is the ability for cellular repair with the resolution of injury and normalization of perfusion.
-The GFR will stabilize so that cellular repair, migration, and proliferation can begin with the differentiation of renal epithelium.[10]
+Generally, treating the underlying causes of azotemia yields favorable outcomes.
+A remarkable feature of the kidneys is their ability to undergo cellular repair, resolving injury and restoring normal perfusion.
+The GFR stabilizes, allowing cellular repair, migration, and proliferation to begin with the differentiation of renal epithelium.[10]
 Progression of renal dysfunction includes chronic kidney disease (CKD) and, more so, end-stage renal disease (ESRD), requiring dialysis.

 Complications